MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 ## Use the Visual layer in desktop apps

-You can now use Windows Runtime APIs in non-UWP desktop apps to enhance the look, feel, and functionality of your WPF, Windows Forms, and C++ desktop apps, and take advantage of the latest Windows 10 UI features that are only available via UWP.
+You can now use Windows Runtime APIs in non-UWP desktop apps to enhance the look, feel, and functionality of your WPF, Windows Forms, and C++ desktop apps, and take advantage of the latest Windows 10 (and later) UI features that are only available via UWP.
 This is useful when you need to create custom experiences that go beyond the built-in WinRT XAML controls you can host by using XAML Islands.

 For more information, see [Modernize your desktop app using the Visual layer](visual-layer-in-desktop-apps.md).